Danvictorgithub/chatdice/README.md

 # chatdice

-rework of DiceChat with SolidStart and Laravel (And also practicing Neovim)
+rework of DiceChat with SolidStart and Laravel